 Public Policy Priorities

-The 2014 FDA Gluten-Free Labeling Rule was a tremendous achievement for the gluten-free community as it provides transparency and peace of mind that a packaged food product with a gluten-free label is, in fact, gluten-free.
-A gluten-free label on a packaged food product ensures that the product contains less than 20 parts per million of gluten, which is the safe threshold of gluten consumption for those with celiac disease.
+The 2014 FDA Gluten-Free Labeling Rule was a tremendous achievement for celiac disease patients as it requires that a gluten-free label on a packaged food product ensure that the product contains less than 20 parts per million of gluten, which is the safe threshold of gluten consumption for those with celiac disease.
 The FDA requires sufficient resources to maintain its ongoing compliance program.